DimitriPalmer22/Relapse-Code-Documentation/Documentation/Powers/Powers.md

 When creating a new prefab to store the power logic, make the prefab based on an empty game object.
 We want the prefab to be invisible.

 > Nerd stuff: Why does the prefab need to be an empty game object?
 > You see, the each power logic prefab is actually instantiated whenever the player uses the corresponding power.
 However, I made it so that the instantiated game objects are invisible in the hierarchy so that the player / designer doesn't accidentally mess with them.
+The entire system was designed this way so that the power manager can access the power logic in a static manner.

+Once the empty game object is made, you need to add a script to it that implements the IPower interface.
+This script will contain the logic for the power.

+That's it.
+You're done!

+### Adding the Power Logic Prefab to the Scriptable Object
+Once you've finished cr

 ### Important Functions Of the Interface